jessLijie/green-campus/README.md

 # green-campus

-connectdb.php include the database connection information database created = greenify
+database/createdb.php : create the greenify database

-database/createdb.php create the table and initiallize the value for each table
+database/createtables.php : create the table and initiallize the value for each table connectdb.php include the database connection information

 The predefine users:
 admin: